explicitcontextualunderstanding/BMAD-METHOD/epic-0.md

 **Learning Dependencies**: Must complete NGC container course before implementation **Definition of Done**: All team members can build and run the NVIDIA-optimized development container successfully.

 ---

+**Note on Container Hierarchy:** This story is responsible for creating the `base-dev` container.
+Subsequent stories will build upon this base to create more specialized containers:

+- **Story 6** will use this base to package the optimized model into an `optimized-model` container.
+- **Story 11** will use the `optimized-model` container to create the final `deployment` container with the ROS 2 service.

+---